Kadle11/Kadle11.github.io/_projects/9_project.md

 5. De-Padding the padded result to obtain the final product.

-The program developed used 4 threads so that operations could be performed in parallel to minimize the time the FPGA was idle.
+The program developed used 4 threads, that used [ZeroMQ Pipes](https://zeromq.org/) to commuicate, so that operations could be performed in parallel to minimize the time the FPGA was idle.
 The whole program was able to perform MatMul at a sustained throughput of 1 TFLOP without the help of the MKL library.

 ## Fooling the Linker - The _LD_PRELOAD_ Trick